TerriaJS/terriajs/doc/contributing/migration-guide.md

 To migrate to TerriaJS version 8 you'll need to update each of these:

-* Your catalog files
+* Your initialization files
 * Custom basemaps or basemap thumbnails
 * The TerriaMap code
 * Other modifications you've done

-### Upgrading catalog files using the catalog converter
+### Upgrading initialization files using the catalog converter

-The best way to upgrade your catalog files to TerriaJS version 8 is to run the files through our [catalog converter](https://catalog-converter.terria.io/).
+The best way to upgrade your initialization files to TerriaJS version 8 is to run the files through our [catalog converter](https://catalog-converter.terria.io/).

 If you want the converter as a command line tool with extra options (such as more control over ids) you can run the catalog converter CLI by installing from npm:

 ```
 npm install -g catalog-converter
-catalog-converter input-v7-catalog.json output-v8-catalog.json
+catalog-converter input-v7-init.json output-v8-init.json
 catalog-converter --help # To see all options
 ```